When "Growth" is Not Positive

-The next time you hear that the “economy” grew last quarter, let’s all do a collective facepalm.
-Since World War II, most governments around the world have utilized GDP as their primary benchmark for how the “economy” is doing.
+The next time you hear that the “economy” grew last quarter, you need not necessarily celebrate.
+Since World War II, most governments around the world have utilized the Gross Domestic Product metric as their primary benchmark for how the “economy” is doing.
 We celebrate when GDP “grows” and we collectively frown when it shrinks.
-Our parliaments and central banks do everything they can to keep the economy “growing.”
-But GDP is not a measure of the well-being of a country or society, it never was intended to be, and it’s time that we kick this anachronism to the proverbial curb.
+But GDP is not a measure of the well-being of a society, it was never intended to be, and it’s time that we understood its limitations

 The Problem With GDP

-The United State’s GDP is up 42% from 2010.
-Do you feel 42% happier…42% wealthier?
-Are the state of affairs nearly 50% better than there were ten years ago?
-GDP, or Gross Domestic Product, is merely a measure of the approximate value of the goods and services produced within a country in a given period of time.
-While it gives us a rough idea of broad economic activity, GDP fails to capture the nuances that come with such activity, and it misses a lot of it entirely.
+The United States GDP is up 42% from 2010.
+Do you feel 42% happier or 42% wealthier?
+Probably not.
+GDP is merely a measure of the approximate value of the goods and services produced within a country in a given period of time.
+While it gives us an idea of broad economic activity, GDP fails to capture the nuances that come with such activity, and these nuances can be quite important.

-Here’s an example, if a steel factory is built that provides jobs and opportunity for local townspeople, that’s great!
+Imagine that a new steel factory is built in the fictional town of Brookshire.
+This plant provides jobs and opportunities for local townspeople.
 The GDP grows!
-But if that same steel plant pollutes the town’s water supply, causing hundreds of people to develop cancer, that is even better… so far as GDP is concerned!
-You see, medical bills and funerals are expensive, and they too add to the goods and services that “grow” the economy.
+But that same steel plant pollutes the town’s water supply, causing hundreds of people to develop cancer.
+The GDP grows even more!
+Medical bills and funerals are expensive, and they too add to the goods and services counted as “growth.”
 The GDP grows regardless if the driver of that “growth” is positive or negative.

-The blind pursuit of GDP growth is resulting in economic, social, and political distortions that impact human civilization in very negative ways.
+The blind pursuit of GDP growth results in economic, social, and political distortions that impact human civilization in very negative ways.
 Collectively, we already know this and feel this intuitively.
-Studies show that beyond a certain level required to satisfy basic human needs, additional GDP growth does not result in any corresponding better quality of life.
+Studies show that beyond a certain level required to satisfy basic human needs, additional GDP growth does not result in any improved happiness among the population.

 There are plenty of alternatives that already exist.
 Two notable metrics are the Genuine Progress Indicator (GPI) and Human Development Index (HDI).
-These GDP alternatives attempt to account for facets of life that exist outside the bounds of pure economic production, including education, life expectancy, wealth inequality…etc. They also do their best to parse out economic activity that provides genuinely positive externalities while subtracting the negative externalities that cause societal harm.
+These alternatives attempt to account for facets of life that exist outside the bounds of pure economic production, including education, life expectancy, wealth inequality…etc. They also do their best to parse out the economic activity that provides genuinely positive growth, while subtracting negative growth that causes societal harm.

-Critics of GPI and HDI will argue that such metrics are subjective and open to manipulation.
-They also will argue that it is too difficult to calculate negative externalities with any real accuracy.
-The critics are all correct, but such criticism neglects that GDP itself also places value judgments on growth (that only market production matters) and it too miscalculates economic activity by missing large portions of total production.
+Critics of GPI, HDI, and National Wealth measures will argue that such metrics are subjective and open to manipulation.
+They also will argue that it is too difficult to calculate negative externalities.
+The critics are all correct, but such criticism neglects that GDP itself also places subjective value judgments on growth (that only market production matters), and it too miscalculates economic activity by missing large portions of total production.